Introduction

 CPU and Memory Consumption per Session

-Tracking CPU and memory usage at the session level helps identify which users or workloads consume disproportionate resources.
-This is particularly important in shared environments where a single misbehaving session can affect many users.
+Monitoring CPU and memory usage per session helps identify users or workloads that consume disproportionate resources.
+In shared environments, a single inefficient session can degrade performance for all users.

 Resource Spikes Linked to Session Events